 Intensive Support Programs (ISPs) at all grade levels are designed to support communities of exceptional (special needs) students who have similar behavioural, communication, intellectual, or physical needs.

 ISPs provide special education support for at least 50 percent of the school day.
 They are staffed with a Special Education teacher and may also have support staff.

 The number and location of ISPs are determined by the number and location of students who need this level of support across the TDSB.
 ISPs are located in local school settings.

 It is expected that students in an ISP will continue to be included in all aspects of school life.
 In most cases, a student's need for an ISP is limited as the student is expected to reintegrate into the regular program.
 The placement is reviewed annually.

-Early Years Intervention Programs
+Early Years Intervention Program

 Types of Exceptionality Intensive Support Programs and Locations